-

 School fees are due in full by the first day of each term.
 We reserve the right to charge interest on overdue invoices.

 Annual Fees Discount.
-Waverley offers a discretionary 3% discount for fees paid annually in advance by the first day of the Autumn Term.
-Parents are required to advise us by a date in July (the Bursar will advise of the exact date) by when parents must inform us that they wish to take advantage of the annual fee discount.
+Waverley offers a discretionary discount for fees paid annually in advance by the first day of the Autumn Term.
+Parents are required to advise us by a certain date (the Bursar will advise of the exact date) by when parents must inform us that they wish to take advantage of the annual fee discount.
 Parents who express an interest after this date in July will not be able to take advantage of the benefit.

 After School Club (ASC)/Breakfast Club invoices for a new term are sent out by the end of the previous term.
 Fees for ASC are due in full by the first day of term for the ASC which the invoice refers to.